-How different biometric authentication methods work
+Popular biometric authentication methods and how they work

 There are quite a few types of identifying a user by way of his own body.
-Below are the most popular biometric technologies that have made their way into user’s hands.
+Below are the most popular biometric technologies that have made their way into users’ hands.

 There are three types of fingerprint scanners: optical, capacitive and ultrasound.

 - An optical scanner takes a photo of the finger, identifies the print pattern, and then compiles it into an identification code.